Lipid Synthesis

 \[\label{eq:acl} Citrate + ATP + CoA \rightarrow AcetylCoA + OAA + ADP + Pi\]

-Once the Acetyl-CoA is in the cytoplasm, the next and rate-limiting step is catalyzed by an enzyme called Acetyl-CoA Carboxylase or ACC.
+Once the Acetyl-CoA is in the cytoplasmAs we will discuss later, the Oxaloacetate from ATP-Citrate Lyase (ACL) activity in the cytoplasm is also important for generating reducing agents.
+This is described in reaction __ELEM_140599026815184__ below., the next and rate-limiting step is catalyzed by an enzyme called Acetyl-CoA Carboxylase or ACC.
 This enzyme catalyzes the following reaction:

 \[\label{eq:acc} AcetylCoA + ATP + HCO_3 \rightarrow MalonylCoA + ADP + Pi + H^+\]

-Malonyl-CoA and Acetyl-CoA are both the substrates for Fatty Acid Synthase, a multifunctional enzyme that catalyzes the next several reactions.
-Acetyl-CoA serves as both a primer as in an initial substrate and a source of carbon units.
-The first round generates a four carbon fatty acid condensing Acetyl-CoA and Malonyl-CoA and using two NADPH molecules.
+Malonyl-CoAWhen levels of this lipid are high (reflecting high ACL and ACC activity and active lipogenesis), it inhibits the transport of fatty acids back into the mitochondria by inhibiting Carnitine Palmitoyltransferase I. More on this in the lipid oxidation unit. and Acetyl-CoA are both the substrates for Fatty Acid Synthase, a multifunctional enzyme that catalyzes the next several reactions.
+Acetyl-CoA serves as both a primer as in an initial substrate and a source of carbon unitsThrough MalonylCoA generated by ACC.
+The first round generates a four carbon fatty acid condensing Acetyl-CoA and Malonyl-CoA and using two NADPHNot NADH, remember this from the pentose phosphate shunt? molecules.
 After that, each round of the reaction consumes two NADPH and another Malonyl-CoA, resulting in the sequential addition of carbons two at a time.
 This ends when the acyl chain is 16 carbons long, releasing Palmitate, a C16:0 fatty acid.
 In sum, the overall reaction for a single palmitate is:

 \[\label{eq:pamitate-overall} 8 AcetylCoA + 7 ATP + 14 NADPH \rightarrow Palmitate + 14 NADP^+ + 7 ADP + 8 CoA + 7 Pi + 6H_2O\]

+The NADPH requirements of fatty acid synthesis are high.
 Each palmitate requires 14 NADPH molecules along with a substantial amount of ATP.
-The NADPH comes from two sources: the pentose phosphate shunt, and the activity of Malic Enzyme.
-Recall from above, when a Citrate molecule is exported, the other product of ATP-Citrate Lyase, shown in reaction [eq:acl], is oxaloacetate.
+The NADPH comes from two sources: the pentose phosphate shuntWherein one glucose molecule yields one NADPH molecule., and the activity of Malic Enzyme.
+Recall from above, when a Citrate molecule is exported, the other product of ATP-Citrate Lyase, shown in reaction \(\ref{eq:acl}\), is oxaloacetate.
 While this is used as a TCA intermediate in the mitochondria, in the cytoplasm OAA can be converted into pyruvate via Malic Dehydrogenase and Malic Enzyme.
 These reactions are:

 \[\label{eq:me} OAA + NADH \rightarrow Malate + NAD^+\]